RESEARCH STARTER

 The University of the South Pacific operates a regional campus in Honiara.
 Also, scholarships are provided for students to attend university abroad.
 Many Solomon Islanders attend universities in Fiji and Papua New Guinea.

-Health Care: Health care in the Solomon Islands is scarce, with 0.19 physicians, nurses, or midwives per 1,000 people in 2016.
-By 2020, an estimated 73.1 percent of residents had access to clean drinking water, and an estimated 40.6 percent had access to modern sanitation.
+Health Care: Health care in the Solomon Islands is scarce, with 0.24 physicians per 1,000 people in 2023.
+By 2022, an estimated 73.1 percent of residents had improved access to clean drinking water.

 Chronic conditions have become more common among Solomon Islanders.
 Major causes of death in the late 2010s and early 2020s included heart disease, stroke, diabetes, respiratory infections, and chronic kidney disease.
 Between 2007 and 2017, deaths from diabetes alone increased by more than 48 percent.